Enhancing the In-Store Shopping Experience With a Loyalty Program

 Giveaways can be too much of a gimmick; they increase foot traffic the day of the promotion, but they don’t promote recurring sales.

-Here are 3 ways to drive revenue with 2020’s big shift to digital retail.
+Here are 3 ways to drive revenue with the post-covid big shift to digital retail.

 1: Online tutorials